guillaumeblanc/ozz-animation/_documentation/animation_runtime.md

 -----------------------------

 The `ozz::animation::SamplingJob` is in charge of computing the local-space transformations (for all tracks) at a given time of an animation.
 The output could be considered as a pose, a snapshot of all the tracks of an animation at a specific time.
-The SamplingJob uses a cache (aka `ozz::animation::SamplingCache`) to store intermediate values (decompressed animation keyframes...) while sampling, which are likely to be used for the subsequent frames thanks to interpolation.
+The SamplingJob uses a cache (aka `ozz::animation::SamplingJob::Context`) to store intermediate values (decompressed animation keyframes...) while sampling, which are likely to be used for the subsequent frames thanks to interpolation.
 This cache also stores pre-computed values that allows drastic optimization while playing/sampling the animation forward.
 Backward sampling works of course but isn't optimized through the cache though, favoring memory footprint over performance in this case.

 Relying on the fact that the same set of keyframes can be relevant from an update to the next (because keyframes are interpolated), the _sampling_cache_ stores data as decompressed SoA structures.
 This factorizes decompression and SoA conversion cost.
 Furthermore, interpolating SoA structures is optimal.